A-RAMZI/LD-Challenge/README.md

 # Coding challenge
-## Legal doctrin challenge
+## Legal doctrin

 ## used technologies
 - Html/Css
-- React - redux
+- React - redux <br/>
- Thomas Jefferson
 -- responsive graphical user interface  --

 ![image info](./others/capture-empty.jpg)
-for more details about the project and more screenshots check the file "others"
+for more details about the project and more screenshots check the file "others"<br />

 to run the application use:
     npm run start
 at the main directory